Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Appendix A. Proofs.

 Substituting the wage of $w_i^*(e)=1/2$ and the lower bound productivity $\ul \theta_{L}=0$ into \eqref{e-spence-c}, we obtain the maximum loss for each firm $i$,

-{\it Separating PCE.} Consider now $w^H>w^L$, so that the worker with cost $c(\theta)\le w^H-w^L$ chooses high education.
+{\it Separating PCE.} Consider now $w^H>w^L$, so that the worker with cost $c\le w^H-w^L$ chooses high education.
 Let

-be the conceivable sets of each firm when the level of education is $e_L$ and $e_H$, respectively.
-So, $B_L$ and $B_H$ contain all pairs $(\theta,c)$ such that low and high education is chosen, respectively.
+be the sets of beliefs of each firm when the level of education is $e_L$ and $e_H$, respectively.
+So, $S(e_L)$ and $S(e_H)$ contain all pairs $(\theta,c)$ such that low and high education is chosen, respectively.
 These sets thus satisfy the consistency requirement (Definition \ref{def:consistency}).